 When both partners pitch in at home, there are more opportunities to make housework sexy (did somebody say housekeeper fantasy?
 A little French maid number never hurt anyone).
 Try cleaning the house together to a sultry soundtrack, or dusting halfway in the buff.
 Use makeout breaks as incentives for completing tasks.
 See for yourself if you start looking forward to otherwise mundane activities.
 Hey, "loading the dishwasher" might become your new favorite sex position.

 3. Schedule a sex date.

 You're probably thinking, "What could be less romantic?"
 Sure, most couples only talk about scheduling sex when they're trying to get pregnant, but making an appointment to do the deed can actually make you both hot with anticipation the whole day.
 There's something so naughty about fantasizing about how you’re going to get your paws on each other that night... while you're in the middle of a client meeting.

 And don't forget the fun part: sending each other sexy texts all day as little reminders of what's to come.
 While you're at it, give it a funny name that'll be your inside joke.
 If it's Wednesday, make it a literal Hump Day, or call it Frisky Friday, or Steak and Sex Night.

 Countless studies have linked regular exercise to more frequent and enjoyable sex.
 People who work out have more energy and flexibility, and they look better.
 The latter's a win-win.
 A sexy partner isn't just a good thing to have.
 It’s a good thing to be — women especially enjoy sex when they feel good about their bodies.

-As author, therapist and sex expert Esther Perel says: "It's impossible to be in the heat of the moment, sexually speaking, if you're thinking about your to-do list.
-The most important turn-on you could give your partner, then, just may be helping him or her check off that list in order to focus on sexier tasks at hand."
+As author, therapist and sex expert Esther Perel says, "It's impossible to be in the heat of the moment if you're thinking about your to-do list.
+The most important turn-on you could give your partner [is] helping him or her check off that list in order to focus on sexier tasks at hand."